Angel-foxxo/CS2-Workshop-Manager/README.md

 # CS2 Workshop Manager

-External Counter-Strike 2 Workshop Manager, it packs a compiled addon the same way Valve's tool does and publishes it to the Steam Workshop, then lets you manage everything you have published, from a desktop app or from the command line.
+External Counter-Strike 2 Workshop Manager.

+Packs a compiled addon the same way Valve's tool does and publishes it to the Steam Workshop, then lets you manage everything you have published.

 ![Hero](.github/assets/hero.png)

-It comes in three parts:

-- **GUI**, a desktop app for Windows and Linux.
+Projects:

+- **GUI** - Cross-platform desktop app.
-- **CLI**, a command line tool for scripts and build pipelines.
+- **CLI** - Command-line tool for scripts and build pipelines.
-- **CS2WorkshopManager**, the library both are built on, published on NuGet for your own tools.
+- **CS2WorkshopManager** - Library that the GUI and CLI projects are built on, published as a Nuget package.

-## Why
+## Features

-Valve's workshop manager only runs inside the game's tools, needs the addon open in Hammer, and has its share of rough edges, such as truncating descriptions when you re-upload.
-This one does the same job outside the tools, matches the original's packing logic file for file, and adds what the original lacks: a list of your published items with their statistics, editing an item's info without re-uploading its files, a description editor that previews Steam's formatting, and control over which files go into the upload.
+Valve's Worskhop manager has quite a lot of drawbacks and shortcomings, this tool aims to fix and or improve on all of them.

+- Fixed loading descriptions, it will now show the entire description instead of just the first 255 bytes.
+- Added a new description editor, with Steam BBCode preview.
+- Added "Unlisted" visiblity option.
+- Added support for more thumnail file types as well as relutions.
+- Added support for GIF thumbnails.
+- Added support for custom used defined tags.
+- Added new tool "Pack Filter" allowing you to define custom file packing rules.
+- Improved user interface, thumbnails are now shown, more stats like subscribers, views, likes and favourites per item, a grid view as well as a search bar.
+- Linux support.

 ## Requirements